ct-js/ct-js/app/data/ct.libs/touch/README.md

-This module provides a basic support for touch events, capable of registering multiple touches.
-Its API is similar to `ct.mouse`.
+This module provides support for touch events, capable of registering multiple touches.
+Its API is similar to `ct.mouse`, and it provides input methods for the Actions system that supports panning, rotation and scaling.

-Note that Internet Explorer, Safari and Opera for desktop do not support such events.
+Note that Internet Explorer, Edge and Safari do not support such events.
 Mobile clients usually do have touch support.
+See support stats at [Can I use… tables](https://caniuse.com/#feat=touch).

 ## Reading Touch Events

-There are three arrays analogous to `ct.mouse` properties: `ct.touch.pressed`, `ct.touch.down` and `ct.touch.released`.
-They contain all the current touches to the surface.
+`ct.touch.events` contains all the current touches to the surface.
 A "touch" is an object with these properties:

 * `id` is a unique number that identifies a touch;
 * `x` is the horizontal position at which a touch occures;